-This economic hardship is often times becomes more than the marriage can handle and divorce seems to be the only way to improve one’s living situation.
+Economic hardships often become more than the marriage can handle and divorce seems to be the only way to improve one’s living situation.
 What couples fail to realize is there are many hidden costs to divorce.
-In reality there are ways to fix a poor economic situation without divorce.
+In reality, there are ways to fix a poor economic situation without divorce.

 What is the first thing that happens when a couple decides to divorce; the establishment of a second household.
 This second household could double the expenses of the individuals involved instead of cutting expenses, this increase could be devastating to both parties.

 The second thing that happens is one or both of the individuals retain attorneys.
 This is advisable and a very necessary expense, but one that takes couples by surprise.
 The biggest eye opener is the hourly cost and retainer fees.

 The most important thing to remember is that the debt the couples incur during their marriage does not go away just because they file for divorce.
 The decisions that judges make, with the help of attorneys, is who is responsible for paying the debt and often times that debt is split between the parties.

 Many couples come to court with the illusion that judges and attorneys can fix their financial problems.
 This is simply not the case, judges cannot erase the debts incurred by couples and attorney’s fees just increase the financial burden on couples.

 There are many reasons couples find themselves in dire financial situations during their marriage; these financial problems didn’t occur overnight and they can’t be fixed overnight.
 Unfortunately, financial hardship leads to other problems that tend to take the focus off the real issues and divorce seems to be the only way out.